Energinet-DataHub/energy-origin/doc/architecture/adr/0020-PROPOSAL-authentication-orm.md

 ## Rationale

-Both Entity Framework and Dapper are capable ORMs, but we've chosen Entity Framework for the following main reasons:
+Both Entity Framework and Dapper are capable ORMs and a choice between them will often come down to personal preferences, but the main differentiating reasons we've chosen Entity Framework are:

 * Built-in migration handling and generation.
 * Improved productivity and faster development.